Top Lithium Orotate Benefits & Side Effects

 Psychiatric Benefits

-Lithium has many different applications in psychiatry, from depression [5] to ADHD and obsessive-compulsive disorder.
-It increases sensitivity to serotonin, which is part of its antidepressant effectiveness.
+Lithium has many different applications in psychiatry, from ADHD to obsessive-compulsive disorder.
+It increases sensitivity to serotonin.
 Lithium may also help regulate dopamine levels in the brain, which can help people diagnosed with obsessive-compulsive disorder, or who have gambling addictions.

 People with anorexia and other eating disorders have also had some success with lithium supplementation.